EduardoLopezCS/cse15l-lab-reports/LabReport5Page1.md

 ![Image](image1.22.png)
 ![Image](image1.3.png)

 Thank you.
 I found the bug.
 It makes sense why there would be a timeout error.
-The conditions of my last while loop in my method would have never been met because instead of updating index2 of the second list for the loop, I was updating the index1 which was already being done with the while loop above it.
-That's why the loop never broke because the proper indeces weren't even being updated/iterated for it to move onto the next index on the second list.
+The condition of my last while loop in my method would have never been met because instead of updating ```index2``` of ```list2``` for the loop, I was updating the ```index1``` which was already being done with the while loop above it.
+That's why the loop never broke because the proper indeces weren't even being incremented for the loop to move onto the next index on ```list2```.

 ## 1.4(Information):

-File and Directory Structure:
+File and directory structure:

 ![Image](image1.5.png)
 ![Image](image1.4.png)